US Economy: Most Popular Articles

 How much Obamacare costs you depends on your income and family size, which determines whether you receive subsidies.
 Estimate your costs now.

 The budget deficits for each President all the way back to President Woodrow Wilson.
-No surprise that Presidents Bush and Obama had the highest deficits.
+Presidents Bush and Obama contributed the most to the debt.

 The Federal funds rate is the target interest rate banks charge each other to borrow funds overnight to maintain the Federal reserve requirement.
 The Fed funds rate is critical because it dictates the availability of capital in the economy.
 That's how the Federal Reserve uses the Fed funds rate is to manage the U.S. economy, especially inflation.